Post last updated: November 2nd, 2018

-Tuesday I went with some of the ladies from Mandarin Garden Club on a field trip to Eat Your Yard.
+Tuesday I went with some of the ladies from Mandarin Garden Club on a field trip to Eat Your Yard at 8220 Moncrief Road West, Jacksonville, FL.
 It’s a local, heavily wooded 40-acre farm run by Tim Armstrong to provide cactus and succulents to the wholesale market but he also has edible garden plants, a few farm-raised tilapia, chickens and rabbits.
 He was also affiliated with a garden project on the grounds of a school for handicapped children.
 I think it was Berry Good Farms.
 I wanted to read the brochures we were given but being a perpetual dingbat, I accidentally left them behind and the condition of my memory is beyond hope.

 Eat Your Yard embraces organic farming, permaculture and any good ideas Tim encounters along the way.